-Since the International Comparison Program only produces PPP conversion factors for the benchmark year (2011 in the most recent release), we extrapolate backwards and forwards to create a time series from 1990 to the latest year available.
-The method we use is to apply the difference between the rate of inflation observed in the country over each period from 2011 compared with inflation in the United States over the same period to the benchmark PPP estimates.
-Extrapolation for the GDP conversion factor uses the change in the GDP implicit deflator.
-Extrapolation for private consumption uses the change in the consumer price index.
+The International Comparison Program (ICP) provides PPP conversion factors for the two most recent benchmark years (2011 and 2017) and years in between the two benchmarks (2012-2016).
+For years before 2011 and after 2017, PPPs provided by the ICP are extrapolated to create a time series from 1990 to the latest year available.
+The method we use is to apply the difference between the rate of inflation observed in the country over each period from 2011 (for years before 2011) and 2017 (for years after 2017) compared with inflation in the United States over the same period to the benchmark PPP estimates.
+Extrapolation for the GDP conversion factor uses the change in the GDP implicit deflator*.
+Extrapolation for private consumption uses the change in the consumer price index (CPI).

-For OECD and Eurostat countries, we take OECD/Eurostat's extrapolated estimates, which are based on a rolling update method with more up-to-date survey information.
-We can also extend these data historically back to 1990, if necessary and where possible, using our regular extrapolation method explained above but measuring the comparable change from the last reported observation rather than 2011.
+For the European and non-European OECD countries, we incorporate annual PPPs from the Eurostat-OECD PPP Programme , which are based on a rolling survey approach applied by the Programme.
+We also extend these data historically back to 1990, if necessary and where possible, using our regular extrapolation method explained above.